 2) Clean with an antibacterial solution.

 3) Rinse thoroughly in clean water.

 4) Dry on a wide hanger in a dark, well-ventilated place.

-Clean the zippers with a toothbrush and lubricate with silicone grease.
+Zippers can be cleaned with a toothbrush and lubricated with silicone grease.